peterlee123hi/ml-foundations/README.md

 ## Tech Stack & Tools

 - Python, NumPy, Matplotlib, Seaborn
-- Colab Notebooks for visual explanation
+- Jupyter Notebooks for derivations and code
 - PyTorch, Scikit-learn (for sanity-checks only)
 - Markdown + LaTeX for writeups